Moving to Lexington, KY

 Keeneland Is Every Bit As Special As They Say

 If you've heard about Keeneland, the hype is justified.
-Racing season happens twice a year — April and October — and attending a race day is one of those experiences that genuinely captures what Lexington is all about.
+Racing season happens twice a year, in April and October, and attending a race day is one of those experiences that genuinely captures what Lexington is all about.

 I enjoy betting on horses, within reason.
 I have a one hundred dollar spending limit.
 But I also have a thing for hats and nice watches.
 I have seen some beautiful hats and really nice watches.